carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

    GitHub repository.
 Update these with links to relevant conversations (e.g. tagging other issues in various lessons, or copying in emails from community members), re-opening/closing issues as needed.
--  Secretary: Send meeting reminder using this email template#meeting-reminder.
+-  Secretary: Send meeting reminder using the [meeting reminder email template](#meeting-reminder).
 -  Chair: Ensure that meeting proceeds smoothly using the assigned meeting roles.
 -  Secretary: Compile meeting minutes from notes.
 Add